 Lexicons and Lexical Work

 There is no specialized lexicon for Greek or Latin medicine currently.
 The LSJ must be used with caution in the case of animals and plants (see the research guide at WordDoctors for more detail).
 Aside from the LSJ, other standard dictionaries include: Danker 2000, Montanari 2015, Lampe 1968, the Diccionario Griego-Español (digitized and in progress), and the Lexikon zur byzantinischen Gräzität (digitized).
-Several articles by the late Richard Durling cover aspects of Galen’s language, culminating ultimately in a dictionary (Durling 1993).
+Several articles by the late Richard Durling cover aspects of Galen’s language, culminating ultimately in a dictionary (Durling 1993), though it must still be used in tandem with other resources.
 Aside from the Thesaurus Linguae Latinae (in progress)¸ the two standard lexicons for Latin are Lewis and Short’s Latin-English Lexicon (digitized) and Glare 2012, the latter of which has less coverage of later Latin.
 Souter 1957 covers later Latin but the entries are rather condensed.
 Langslow 2000 remains an important study of Latin medical terminology.

 Bain, D. 1999.
 “Some Addenda and Corrigenda to the Revised Supplement to Liddell and Scott,” Glotta 75.3/4:121–133.